Anatomical Sciences Education

 Can I begin taking courses as a non-degree student, and then be formally admitted and receive a certificate?

 Courses taken as a non-degree seeking student cannot be officially transferred into a certificate program.
 However, these courses can be used to satisfy course requirements.
-Please be aware that non-degree coursework will not show UF credit earned on the UF transcript.
-Therefore, when you complete the course and it is listed on your official transcript, Grade Points, Earned Hours, and Hours Carried will read zero.
-Those fields are only completed for UF degree seeking students.

 Can I transfer credits to another university?